Web Standards

 Create and Embed Posts

-Posts allow people – students, alumni, faculty, staff – to speak directly to our visitors in their own voices.
+Posts allow people – students, alumni, faculty and staff – to speak directly to our visitors in their own voices.

 Letting People Tell Their Stories